Branch (computer science): Implementation

-Branch instructions can alter the contents of the CPU's Program Counter (or PC) (or Instruction Pointer on Intel microprocessors).
-The PC maintains the memory address of the next machine instruction to be fetched and executed.
+Branch instructions can alter the contents of the CPU's program counter (PC) (or instruction pointer on Intel microprocessors).
+The program counter maintains the memory address of the next machine instruction to be fetched and executed.
 Therefore, a branch, if executed, causes the CPU to execute code from a new memory address, changing the program logic according to the algorithm planned by the programmer.

 One type of machine level branch is the jump instruction.
 These may or may not result in the PC being loaded or modified with some new, different value other than what it ordinarily would have been (being incremented past the current instruction to point to the following, next instruction).
 Jumps typically have unconditional and conditional forms where the latter may be taken or not taken (the PC is modified or not) depending on some condition.

 The second type of machine level branch is the call instruction which is used to implement subroutines.
 Like jump instructions, calls may or may not modify the PC according to condition codes, however, additionally a return address is saved in a secure place in memory (usually in a memory resident data structure called a stack).
 Upon completion of the subroutine, this return address is restored to the PC, and so program execution resumes with the instruction following the call instruction.

 The third type of machine level branch is the return instruction.
 This "pops" a return address off the stack and loads it into the PC register, thus returning control to the calling routine.
 Return instructions may also be conditionally executed.
 This description pertains to ordinary practice; however, the machine programmer has considerable powers to manipulate the return address on the stack, and so redirect program execution in any number of different ways.